sdrahnea/translation-management-system/README.md

 3. Client management: edit/update/delete/view all kind of information related clients.
 4. Archive: shows all archived projects.
 5. Database: allow admin only to import clients or translators based on excel / csv files.
+6. Users: allow to manage application users.
+Admin can create the following user's groups: client, translator, manager and admin.
+Every user's group has a role (access level) and can manage the information related to it's self only.
+Admin is able to manage any kind of information.
-6. Settings: allow admin only to manage all system variables such as countries, currencies, transaltion areas, etc.
+7. Settings: allow admin only to manage all system variables such as countries, currencies, transaltion areas, etc.
-7. Invoices: shows all project which has invoiced status.
+8. Invoices: shows all project which has invoiced status.
-8. Not sent email: shows causes of emails which were not sent.
+9. Not sent email: shows causes of emails which were not sent.
-9. Applicant: shows all translators which applied or want to join to the system.
+10. Applicant: shows all translators which applied or want to join to the system.
-10. Statistics: shows all financiar results based on projects.
+11. Statistics: shows all financiar results based on projects.

 ## Screenshots
 <img src = "/src/main/resources/screenshots/project-list.png">